tomlarkworthy/animaxe/README.md

 - add AFRP typing modulue
   - make parameters a special case of an ObservableTransformer
   - Maybe we can make Parameter and Rx.JS, in the init, we pass a clock Behaviour, and use combineLatest within the animations to merge
+  - Move the .pipe inside the .draw (rename draw), and remove lots of redundant pipes
 - change order of playExample parameters

 - (partial) do all of canvas API methods